arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 ### Next Steps

-Now that you know how to create your own Thread Border Router you can continue developing a custom platform or application that uses the CHIP Tool API to control the Matter end-devices from a mobile app or web platform with user-friendly dashboards and interfaces.
+Now that you know how to create your own Thread Border Router, you can continue developing a custom platform or application that uses the CHIP Tool API to control Matter end devices from a mobile app or web platform with user-friendly dashboards and interfaces.